fisodd/www-fisodd-com/content/post/right-place.rst

       Ray Montgomery, source: `CYOA <https://www.cyoa.com/pages/r-a-montgomery-1936-2014>`__

-Bridging between worlds as an English Major spending inordinate amounts of time in the Computer Science department,
-I fell into an interesting opportunity (which later became `the genesis of this website's name </post/f-is-odd>`__).
+Bridging between tech and literary worlds as an English Major spending inordinate amounts of time in the Computer Science department, I fell into an interesting opportunity (which later became `the genesis of this website's name </post/f-is-odd>`__).
-Ray Montgomery, a local author and early coder, was at the leading edge of interactive fiction, was working to squeeze his book-length text and some graphical mini-games to fit within the limits of
-`early Atari consoles <https://en.wikipedia.org/wiki/Atari_2600>`__.
+Ray Montgomery, a local author and early coder, was at the leading edge of what has become interactive fiction.
+At that time he was working to squeeze his book-length text and some graphical mini-games to fit within the limits of `early Atari consoles <https://en.wikipedia.org/wiki/Atari_2600>`__.
-Running up against deadlines, he hired me to help finish and test the project, and I found myself deep in an excellent introduction to practical computing.
+Running up against deadlines, he hired me to help finish and test his project, and I found myself deep in an excellent introduction to practical computing.
 Key lessons came from supporting the decision processes for how to successfully determine what to keep and what to drop